Share Your Blood Clot Story: Blood Clots & Me

 You want to reach the public and healthcare providers and help them understand more about living with blood clots and/or clotting disorders.
 We want to help you reach your goal!

 Send us your original stories (following the guidelines below).
 We will help you polish your writing with the help of an editor.
 Once complete, you can choose to have your story published in one of our upcoming newsletters, or have it posted on our website, www.stoptheclot.org.
 If you choose, you can change your name or other identifying information to protect your confidentiality; just let us know your desire to do so.

 Guidelines for writing your story:

-You should aim to make 2-3 key points through your story; it is up to you what messages you would like to convey.
+- Please aim to make 2-3 key points through your story; it is up to you to convey the message you want to tell.

-Your story should have a clear beginning, middle and end.
-Each person’s beginning, middle and end will be different, so define it for yourself.
+- Please write a clear beginning, middle and end.
+Everyone’s beginning, middle and end will be different, so define it for yourself.

-Do you look at your life differently now than before you or your family member or friend were diagnosed?
+- Do you look at your life differently now than before you or your family member or friend were diagnosed?

 - Please include your contact information: Name, Address, Phone Number and E-mail address (if applicable).
 We won’t share your information.
 We would really appreciate your sharing a photo.

 Send your story to us by email at PatientStories@stoptheclot.org.